-- i.
-If an umpire believes the fielder does not have "reasonable control" of the ball whilst attempting to run out the batter, and it hits a scoring zone, the relevant bonus runs will apply. - ii.
+B. i.
+If an umpire believes the fielder does not have "reasonable control" of the ball whilst attempting to run out the batter, and it hits a scoring zone, the relevant bonus runs will apply.

+ii.
 Reasonable control may be defined as the fielder noticeably changing the direction of the ball from its original path to the direction of the intended target wickets.
-Slapping and kicking the ball fall within this definition.
-The exception to a fielder noticeably changing the direction of the ball is when a ball is hit by the striker down the pitch towards the bowler's stumps.
-In this situation in the umpire's opinion, the bowler or a fielder needs to make deliberate, physical contact with the ball and it continues towards the stumps for it to be considered reasonably controlled. - iii.
-Any scoring zones struck from a reasonably controlled attempt will not result in bonus runs being scored.
-If the umpire is uncertain that the ball was reasonably controlled, the scoring zone score will count. - iv.
+Flicking, slapping and kicking the ball fall within this definition.

+iii.
+Any scoring zones struck as a result of a reasonably controlled attempt will not result in bonus runs being scored.
+If the umpire is uncertain that the ball was reasonably controlled, the scoring zone score will count.

+iv.
 A ball deflected by a fielder into a scoring zone after the ball has been hit by the striker's bat or the hand/s holding the bat, will score the relevant zone score.
-[See Rule 11A(iii)] - C. Balls deflected into scoring zones off the batter's body (such as their leg) where no contact has been made with the bat will not score bonus runs.
+[See Rule 11A(iii)]

+- C. Balls deflected into scoring zones off the batter's body (such as the leg) where no contact has been made with the bat will not score bonus runs.
 Only physical runs may be scored. - D. If a batter is given "out", the batting team will lose 5 runs.
 Any runs scored off that delivery up until the time of dismissal will not count. - E. Where a ball strikes a zone scoring tape or corner conduit, the higher zone score will count. - F. In case of a scoreboard error, the scoreboard will be assumed to be correct unless the captain of the fielding team or either batter on the court queries the score before the commencement of a new over.
 Or before the players leave the court in the case of the last over of each innings.

-RULE 12 - NO BALL
+RULE 12.
+NO BALL